Henningstone/tw_netgui/readme.md

 The NetGUI project is a universal and easy to implement modification for Teeworlds.
 It gives the ability to the server to send custom GUIs to the client which build upon the existing menus.

 You can embed it into your own mod by simply adding it's files and a few lines of copy-paste code to the game.
+Remember to replace ```datasrc/network.py``` with my one, or, if you also edited it, add the labelled lines at the bottom to the file.

 Both, client and server, need to support this feature.
 To play on servers which use it, you can use the client provided within this repo.